-Unlike some other disability benefits, ODSP is considered the last resort program, i.e., a recipient has to try all their other options, including disability benefit from work or federal disability benefits, before seeking ODSP.
+Unlike some other disability benefits, ODSP is considered a last resort program, i.e., a recipient has to try all their other options, including disability benefits from work or federal disability benefits, before seeking ODSP.

 What Are the ODSP Eligibility Criteria?